pattern-lab/plugin-php-reload/README.md

 # Reload Plugin for Pattern Lab

 The Reload Plugin adds Web Socket-based automatic browser reload support to Pattern Lab.
-The Reload Plugin will automatically reload your browser window if you're using the `--watch` flag.
+The Reload Plugin will automatically reload the Pattern Lab iFrame if you're using the `--watch` flag.

 ## Installation